B Introduction to Rmarkdown

 B.2 Components of A Rmarkdown File

-When you open a new Rmarkdown file, you will see that the top of the file contains some information about the file, for example, title, date, output format, etc. This component is written in between two --- signs.
-This is called the metadata of the file.
-You can change the metadata by typing the name, date, author of your file.
+When you open a new .Rmarkdown file, you will see that the top of the file contains some information about the file, for example, title, date, output format, etc. This component is written in between two --- signs.
+This is called the metadata block, or the YAML front matter, of the file.
+You can change information of the file such as title, date, and author.

 Maths can be typed using LaTeX syntax inside two dollar signs, for example $3^2$ will result in \(3^2\).
 More information about LaTeX math syntax can be found here.

-Finally, you can add R code chunks into the Rmarkdown document by clicking the green +C button under the code file tab and choose R.
+You can add R code chunks into the Rmarkdown document by clicking the green +C button under the code file tab and choose R.

 Figure B.1: Adding a code chunk